blockwatch-cc/tzgo/examples/addr/README.md

-## Tezos addresses and public keys
+## Read Tezos addresses and public keys

 This example shows how Tezos addresses and keys can be detected and decoded.